hellobloom/BLIPs/attestation-data-str-guidelines.md

 <!--You can leave these HTML comments in your merged BLIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new BLIPs.
 Note that a BLIP number will be assigned by an editor.
 When opening a pull request to submit your BLIP, please use an abbreviated title in the filename, `blip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->

-# Standardization of attestation data
+# Attestation data string format guidelines

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the BLIP.-->